Ecosystems

 Ecosystems are networks of multiple projects (typically 10 or more) that coordinate quest campaigns together on Arkada.

-They represent Partner Campaign Structures use of Arkada’s engagement infrastructure and are uniquely positioned to:
+They represent a business-to-business (B2B) use of Arkada’s engagement infrastructure and are uniquely positioned to:

-Aggregate very large user bases, often generating hundreds of thousands or millions of quest completions
+Aggregate very large user bases, often generating substantial amounts of quest completions

 Drive high-volume, coordinated participation across multiple communities